 First-time applicants schedule an evaluation with a certified practitioner to assess their medical needs.
 After approval, registration is completed through the state portal, and access usually begins the same day.

-Can purchases be made while a renewal is pending?
+Can I buy medical cannabis while my renewal is pending?